Birds of North Carolina:

 Piedmont Summer resident, remaining into late fall, and sparingly winters in the eastern portions; still slowly increasing.
 In the warmer months, common in the eastern and southern portions, but uncommon and local toward the foothills.
 Unpredictable in winter, depending on the severity of the weather.
 Peak counts: 207, Ringwood (Halifax), 13 Oct 1986.

-Mountains Sparse migrant/stray; recent arrival, since 2006.
-Five records for low elevations in the southern mountains (Henderson and Buncombe); only during migration -- 3 Apr - 12 May, and 13 Sep and 6 Oct.
-Many recent (2019-23) records for the northern mountains, mostly from Watauga.
+Mountains Greatly increasing visitor; a recent arrival, since 2006.
+Now surely breeding at a few places, but no active nest has been found.
+In recent years (2019-24) there are quite a few records for the northern mountains, mostly from Watauga.
 A count of 9, possibly including juveniles, was noted in Boone (Watauga) on 15 Jul 2021; no conclusive breeding evidence exists for this province, though it would be little surprise if such evidence were found in the next few years.
+In fact, in spring 2024, the species was reported on eBird lists from all 17 counties in the province.
+In summer 2024, adults carrying food were seen in Buncombe.
+A few birds are now (2024) overwintering as far north as Watauga.
 Peak counts: 9, see above; 8, Henderson, 12 May 2009.

 Finding Tips Easy to find, and not local, in the breeding season, in most of the Coastal Plain, especially around salt or brackish water.
 Typically easy to find in the warmer months in many Piedmont cities and large towns.